ofiraflalo/python-course-assignments/day05/README.md

 ## Test result

-The code was tested with pytest, and all 3 tests passed.
+The tests were run using pytest, and all 3 tests passed.

 ## Notes